“PRACTICE over PRODUCT”

 Discover our Intensive Mentoring Residency

-Once a quarter, we will host Invitational Artists in Residence.
+Once a quarter, we host invited artists for a residency.

-These residencies offer space and time for artists with established practices to interrogate or try something out.
+These residencies offer space and time for artists with established practices to interrogate or explore new work.

-Invitational Resident Artists are required as a condition of their month long residency only to give one artist’s talk and hold one open studio.
+A requirement of the residency is to give an artist’s talk and hold an open studio.

 Invitational Artist in Residence Program